 John tried Yoga initially while working in Information Technology to combat stress and for relaxation.
 He didn’t look back … eight years later he commenced teacher training and then teaching.
-He has practiced Iyengar Yoga for 16 years and has been teaching for 7 years.
+He has practiced Iyengar Yoga since 2011 and has been teaching for 8 years.

 John undertook teacher training in Melbourne at Clifton Hill Yoga Studio with Marina Jung.
 He has attended many workshops and conventions with senior teachers and has studied in India on four occasions between 2012 and 2016: at the Ramamani Iyengar Memorial Yoga Institute (twice) at the Yog-Ganga Centre for Yoga Studies in Dehradun and at the Patanjala Yoga Kendra in Rishikesh .
 He also attended a course conducted by BKS Iyengar in Guangzhou, China in 2011 as part of the inaugural China-India Yoga Summit.
 John is a certified Iyengar Yoga teacher (upgraded to Junior Intermediate 1 level in 2018).